Pančevo Airfield

-The airport is also used by Utva Aviation Industry, a manufacturer of light sporting and training aircraft also located in Pančevo, for testing its aircraft.
+The airfield is mostly used for general aviation operations as well as by Utva Aviation Industry, a manufacturer of light sporting and training aircraft also located in Pančevo, for testing its aircraft.

 History

-On 15 March 1923, aircraft of the Franko-Rumen company started operations from Pančevo airport.
+On 15 March 1923, aircraft of the Franko-Rumen company started operations from Pančevo airfield.
 A few days later on 25 March, services between Paris and Istanbul via Pančevo commenced, the first international flights to or from Belgrade.
 On 9 September the same year, the first aircraft took off on a scheduled service from Belgrade to Bucharest.
 This was also the first commercial night flight in the history of aviation.
 CFRNA (Compagnie franco-roumaine de navigation aérienne) decided that flying at night was the only way for its aircraft operating on the Paris-Belgrade-Bucharest-Istanbul service to beat the famous Orient Express train to Istanbul.

-Franco-Roumaine changed its name to CIDNA (Compagnie internationale de navigation aérienne) in 1925, which used Pančevo Airport until May 1927.
+Franco-Roumaine changed its name to CIDNA (Compagnie internationale de navigation aérienne) in 1925, which used Pančevo Airfield until May 1927.